Free DVD, BluRay or Editing Files

-Choosing the right format depends on your goal.
-If you want to be able to pick out scenes for a custom DVD you would produce, delete unwanted footage, make your own DVDs, etc., then you need an editing format (see below).
-If you simply want to archive the video and be able to easily play it, then our DVD (holds 2 hours) or BluRay (holds 4 hours) is the best format.
+Choosing the right format or formats depends on your goal.
+If you want to be able to delete footage, re-arrange the order, add your own music, etc. then you need an editing format (see below).
+If you simply want to archive the film and be able to easily view it, then MP4, DVD or BluRay is the best format.

 Example DVD Menu: